 “EESI Energy Price” means the price paid by Customer to EESI for each kWh of Actual Usage, as such price is set forth in an applicable Transaction.

 "energy" means electric energy or electricity.

+“Excess Usage” means the excess, if any, of Actual Usage over Maximum Usage for such Contract Year.

 "Event of Default" means (a) the failure by the Defaulting Party to make, when due, any payment required under this Agreement or any Transaction; (b) the material failure by the Defaulting Party to perform any material covenant set forth in this Agreement or any Transaction (other than EESI's obligation to deliver energy pursuant to an exercised Energy Sales Option, a remedy for which is provided in Section 3.0 of Schedule 1.0), or the material failure of a representation or warranty of the Defaulting Party, and such failure is not excused by Force Majeure; or (c) the Defaulting Party will: (i) make an assignment or any general arrangement for the benefit of creditors; (ii) file a petition or otherwise commence, authorize or acquiesce in the commencement of a proceeding or cause of action under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such petition is not withdrawn or dismissed for thirty calendar days after such filing; (iii) otherwise become bankrupt or insolvent (however evidenced); (iv) be unable to pay its debts as they fall due; or (v) fail to establish, maintain, extend or increase collateral in form and amount acceptable to the Non-Defaulting Party when required pursuant to this Agreement or any Transaction.